4uwebsite/PWA-Core/README.md

 # PWA-Core
  A sample app to understand the core structure of PWAs.

+# Shell vs Dynamic Assets
+ Model your app in a way where the SHELL (assential) assets are cached (including fallbacks) so that the app works offline.
+DYNAMIC assets can be cached too.

 # Phases
 1. Create manifest.json.
 2. Link manifest.json to each .html page.